asthinasthi/interview-notes/Algo-hints.md

 - For every element find the matching elements whose sum = -curr .
 Ignore duplicates
 ## Two Pointer Problems
 ### MinWindowSubstring
-Keep a count of matches
+-Keep a count of matches
 - Begin End Ptr
 - Create a map of T. counter = T.size
 - For every end char.
 Decrease map(char)
 - Increase the counter if map(char)>=0
 - When counter == 0 check minLen
   - Once minLen updated, move Begin ptr
   - Begin Ptr movement needs to be adjusted
   - Increase Map(begin)
   - If >0 then Decrease counter
 ## Graph